 Please note: if you're considering attempting any form of diet, please consult your GP first to ensure you can do so without risk to health.

-This article was published on 22nd September 2017.
+This article was reviewed on 28th September 2018 by Kerry Torrens.

 All health content on bbcgoodfood.com is provided for general information only, and should not be treated as a substitute for the medical advice of your own doctor or any other health care professional.
 If you have any concerns about your general health, you should contact your local health care provider.
 See our website terms and conditions for more information.